2020 Re.Formation Event

 7:00 Single Ministry Living Solo – Pastor Heidi Wallace

-11:30 Closing Worship with Installation of Cluster Deans
+11:30 Worship continues with Thanksgiving of Baptism, Renewal of Call and Installation of Cluster Deans

-*We are online so we encourage you to invite retired rostered leaders and PMAs, roster leader candidates, and PMA students and church friends who may now be serving in other synods.
-Registration is live at the link below.
-Additional details will be added as plans are finalized.
-An email with the link for each day of the event will be sent early each morning for your convenience.
+*We are online so we encourage you to invite retired rostered leaders, PMAs, roster leader candidates, PMA students, and rostered leaders who may now be serving in other synods.

 Katherine A. Shaner